 I lifted this discussion of 2c openings from the newsgroup rec.games.bridge.
-It's probably the

 best overall discussion of the opening I've found thus far on-line.